Einstein-Yang-Mills fields in conformally compact manifolds: Fredholmness for generalized Laplacians in the -calculus

 \begin{theorem} Let $\mathcal L$ be a geometric and formally self-adjoint generalized Laplacian on a ALH manifold and as always assume that its indicial family yields a non-indicial interval $I_{\mathcal L}\neq\emptyset$; in the language of \cite{lee2006fredholm}, this means that the indicial radius of $\mathcal L$ is positive.
 Then (\ref{L:holder}) is invertible for $\delta\in I_{\mathcal L}$ whenever the following conditions hold: \begin{enumerate} \item its normal operator, which does not depend on $(x_0,y_0)$ and may be identified to the corresponding geometric operator acting on $\mathbb H^{n+1}$, has a trivial kernel in $L^2$; \item ${\ker}\,\mathcal L\big|_{L^2}=\{0\}$. \end{enumerate} Moreover, the same conclusion holds for a (not necessarily geometric but formally self-adjoint) generalized Laplacian whenever its normal operators may be identified to the normal operator of a geometric generalized Laplacian for which $\rm (1)$ holds. \end{theorem}

-\begin{remark} Similarly to what happened to the scalar Laplacian, checking that a formally self-adjoint generalized Laplacian $\mathcal L$ is invertible goes into two steps.
-First, one checks that its normal operator $\mathcal N(\mathcal L)$ is well-behaved, which means that $I_{\mathcal L}\neq \emptyset$ and item (1) above holds.
+\begin{remark} From the discussion above we see that the steps required to check that a formally self-adjoint generalized Laplacian $\mathcal L$ is invertible may be summarized as follows.
+First, one verifies that its normal operator $\mathcal N(\mathcal L)$ is well-behaved, which means that $I_{\mathcal L}\neq \emptyset$ and item (1) above holds.
 As explained in detail in \cite{mazzeo1987meromorphic,mazzeo1988hodge,albinnotes2008,hintz2021elliptic}, these conditions entail the complementary ellipticity around the conformal boundary we mentioned earlier and allow for the construction, via the $0$-calculus, of a parametrix for $\mathcal L$ in this asymptotic region.
 Together with interior ellipticity, this turns out to be equivalent to $\mathcal L$ being Fredholm in the non-indicial range $\delta\in I_{\mathcal L}$.
 Granted this, invertibility is achieved if $\mathcal L$ is {\em non-degenerate} in the sense that item (2) in the previous theorem holds. \end{remark}